emmanueljs1/nbe/NbE.lagda.md

 ### Soundness

-We prove the soundness property of preservation of meaning of NbE (i.e. `⟦ nf(t) ⟧ = ⟦ t ⟧`), which we just call soundness here for brevity, by proving the definitional equality of a term and its normal form:
+To prove that the algorithm for normalization by evaluation implemented preserves the meaning of a program (⟦ nf(t) ⟧ = ⟦ t ⟧, which we will just refer to as soundness from now on), we will prove that a term is definitionally equal to its normal form:

    Γ ⊢ t = nf(t) : T

 which expands to:

     Γ ⊢ t = ↓ᵀ a Γ, where a = ⟦ t ⟧ ↑Γ

-For this, a logical relation `t Ⓡ a` is defined such that it implies `Γ ⊢ t = ↓ᵀ a Γ : T`.
+To prove this, we will establish a logical relation `Γ ⊢ t : T Ⓡ a` between a well-typed term `Γ ⊢ t : T` and a semantic object in our meta language `a ∈ ⟦ T ⟧` such that it implies `Γ ⊢ t = ↓ᵀ a Γ : T`.
+Later, we will prove that `Γ ⊢ t : T Ⓡ ⟦ t ⟧ ↑Γ`, thereby finishing our proof, but we will focus on the logical relation itself for now.

-For defining the relation in Agda, we will need some functions first.
-The first "lifts" definitional equality over liftable neutrals.
-Formally, this represents the condition `Γ ⊢ 𝓊 = 𝓊̂(Γ) : T`, or equivalently in Agda:
+For defining the relation in Agda, we will need to first define some other relations.
+The first such relation we define "lifts" definitional equality to include liftable neutrals:

 ```agda
 _==^_ : {Γ : Ctx} {T : Type} → Γ ⊢ T → Ne^ T → Set